Health Studies

 The topics presented in this course will represent a range of contemporary issues in health research.
 Topics will vary by instructor and term.

-Prerequisite: Completion of at least 1.5 credits from the program requirements from one of the Major/Major Co-op programs in Health Studies
+Prerequisite: Completion of at least 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-op programs in Health and Society

 HLTD05H3 - Directed Research on Health Services and Institutions